Explore a Japanese izakaya w/ rare spirits & amazing cocktails. Known for tampopo-style omurice & great brunch vibes.

-"The tampopo-style omurice is frequently highlighted as a must-try dish, alongside their excellent and uniquely crafted cocktails."
+"The tampopo-style omurice is frequently mentioned as a must-try dish, and the lemongrass sochu sour is highlighted as an amazing cocktail."

 Important Note